IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 ## Document Retrieval

 Documents can be directly read, updated, or deleted by specifying the desired key name and value.
-Additionally, documents can be retrieved in an ordered fashion through the use of secondary indexes.
-For example, the application can position into the secondary index to a specific key-value, or for any value greater than or equal to the desired key range.
+Additionally, documents can be retrieved in an ordered fashion through the use of ordered primary or secondary indexes.
+For example, the application can position into the database to a specific key-value, or for any value greater than or equal to the desired key range.
 The documents can then be retrieved in a sequential ascending or descending order, and optionally updated or deleted following the retrieval.
-When using sequential access to update or delete, the document will not be visible on disk and to other sharers until 1) the end of the buffer is reached, 2) a close result is issued, or 3) a successful close of the database.
-When a close result is issued, positioning is ended and a new request must be issued to re-establish position within the secondary index.
-EzNoSQL will indicate via a return code when a duplicate key-value is returned by a non-unique secondary index.
+When using sequential access for updates or deletes, the document will not be visible on disk and to other sharers until 1) the end of the VSAM buffer is reached, 2) a close result is issued, or 3) a successful close of the database.
+When a close result is issued, positioning is ended and a new request must be issued to re-establish position within the database.

-In order to iterate in an ordered fashion over the primary key, and optionally update/delete the document(s), the application may perform a direct read with the update option for the primary key.
+In order to iterate over an unordered index, and optionally update/delete the document(s), the application may perform a direct read with the update option for the primary key and a specific full key-value.
 Then optionally update result, delete result, or end the update by closing the result.
-Attempting to position with a generic (greater than or equal to) search may result in unpredictable results when used in conjunction with a primary index.
+Attempting to position with a generic (greater than or equal to) search may result in unpredictable results when used in conjunction with an unordered primary index.

+When searching sequentially via a non-unique secondary index, EzNoSQL will issue an informational return code of '34'x when a duplicate key-value is returned.
 While the combined alternate key-value pair is not length restricted, the alternate key itself will be automatically truncated after the first 251 bytes.
 Note that truncated keys may be inadvertently recognized as a non-unique key when there exists other keys containing the same initial 251 bytes.
 Moreover, sequentially reading truncated keys may also return the documents out of order and require further sorting by the application.
-EzNoSQL will return a reason code alerting the application if a truncated key is detected.
+EzNoSQL will return a retrun code '35'x alerting the application if a truncated key is detected.
+A return code of '36'x indicates that both a duplicate and truncated key was encountered.

 When using alternate keys, documents may be retrieved by specifying either an exact match or generic search (via a full or partial key-value).
-If the key value is a String, then the partial key-value should contain an ending escaped quote character.
+If the key-value is a String, then the partial key-value should contain an ending escaped quote character.
 For example, `"\"John S\""`.

 ## Recoverable Databases